 Emergency Food and Shelter Program (EFSP) is a program created by Congress in 1983 to help meet the needs of hungry and homeless people through the United States and its territories by allocating federal funds, awarded through the Department of Homeland Security, for the provision of food and shelter.
-United Way of San Antonio and Bexar County manages the EFSP Bexar Local Board, #788600.
+United Way of San Antonio and Bexar County manages the EFSP Bexar County Local Board, #788600.

 EFSP National Board: